 The ALGAE R&D CENTRE at Murdoch University carries out multidisciplinary research and research training on a wide range of basic and applied topics relating to algae and seagrasses.

-Research areas range from the commercial production algae for biofuels and the production of carotenoids by the large-scale culture of microalgae such as Dunaliella salina and Haematococcus pluvialis, efficient use of solar irradiance in algae cultures, seagrass bed rehabilitation, coral reef and temperate intertidal ecology, seaweed taxonomy, sponge-algae symbioses, phytoplankton dynamics, and toxic dinoflagellate monitoring and management.
+Research areas include microalgae and macroalgae cultures for wastewater treatment, commercial production of algae for biofuels using conventional and un-conventional methods, production of carotenoids by the large-scale culture of microalgae such as Dunaliella salina and Haematococcus pluvialis, effects of ocean acidification on marine plants, seagrass bed rehabilitation, coral reef and temperate intertidal ecology, seaweed taxonomy, sponge-algae symbioses, phytoplankton dynamics, and toxic dinoflagellate monitoring and management.

-The core facility of the Centre is a dedicated building and outdoor culture area on the Murdoch University Campus which allows the close integration of laboratory studies with large-scale outdoor studies.
-Staff and laboratories and support services also located in other parts of the Murdoch University campus..
+The core facility of the Centre is a dedicated building and outdoor culture area (ponds and photobioreactors) on the Murdoch University, South Street Campus which allows the close integration of laboratory studies with large-scale outdoor studies.
+Staff and laboratories and support services also located in other parts of the Murdoch University campus.

 Commercial-scale microalgae culture

 The production of valuable products and services through the use of microalgae culture is a major research and development focus of the Centre.

 Our research on coral reef ecology includes studies or coral/algae interactions, sponge/alga symbioses, and the effects of global warming on coral reefs

 All studies of organisms need to be supported by a good understanding of their taxonomy and systematics.